de-Boer-Lab/hashFrag/README.md

 # Overview

 Neural networks have emerged as powerful tools to understand the functional relationship between genomic sequences and various biological processes.
 However, current practices of training and evaluating models on genomic sequences may fail to account for the widespread homology that permeates the genome.
-Homology spanning test-train data splits can result in [data leakage](https://en.wikipedia.org/wiki/Leakage_(machine_learning)#:~:text=In%20statistics%20and%20machine%20learning,when%20run%20in%20a%20production), potentially causing overestimation of model performance and thereby reducing the reliability and generalizability of the model.
+Homology spanning test-train data splits can result in [data leakage](https://en.wikipedia.org/wiki/Leakage_(machine_learning)#:~:text=In%20statistics%20and%20machine%20learning,when%20run%20in%20a%20production), potentially leading to overestimation of model performance and a reduction in model reliability and generalizability.

 <img src="./imgs/hashFrag_workflow_diagram.png">